Winter Tree and Lawn Care Services

 Putting up holiday lighting on your house and trees can involve a lot of work, time, and stress.
 Make your holidays brighter by letting Schulhoff’s professionally trained arborists put up and take down holiday lighting for you.

-Winter Services and Tips for Golden, CO
+Our Winter Tree and Lawn Care Services and Tips

 Winter is a harsh time in Colorado, especially on our trees.
 Harsh and drying winds, randomly fluctuating temperatures, snow and ice are just a few of the elements trees and shrubs must deal with.
 Branches can break under heavy snow conditions and can damage or even kill your trees if you don’t take the proper precautions.